 How Much Does Medicare Really Cover?
-The Truth About Retirement Healthcare Costs
+The Truth About Healthcare Costs in Retirement

-Part A Hospital Insurance: Covers inpatient hospital stays, skilled nursing facility care, hospice, and limited home healthcare.
-However, it does not cover long term care or custodial care.
+• Part A Hospital Insurance: Covers inpatient hospital stays, skilled nursing facility care, hospice care, and limited home healthcare.
+However, it does not cover long-term care or custodial care.

-Part B Medical Insurance: Covers doctor visits, outpatient care, preventive services, and durable medical equipment.
-It does not cover dental, vision, hearing aids, or routine foot care.
+• Part B Medical Insurance: Covers doctor visits, outpatient services, preventive care, and durable medical equipment.
+It does not include dental, vision, hearing aids, or routine foot care.

-Part C Medicare Advantage: Private insurance plans that bundle Parts A and B, often including prescription drugs and extra benefits like dental and vision, but with network restrictions.
+• Part C Medicare Advantage: Offered through private insurance companies, these plans bundle Parts A and B and often include prescription drug coverage.
+Many also provide additional benefits such as dental and vision, but they typically have provider network restrictions.

-Part D Prescription Drug Coverage: Helps cover the cost of prescription drugs but comes with premiums, copays, and formularies that may not include all drugs you need.
+• Part D Prescription Drug Coverage: Helps pay for prescription medications, but comes with separate premiums, copayments, and drug formularies that may not cover every medication you need.

-Even with these coverages, retirees still face out of pocket expenses for deductibles, copays, and services that Medicare does not cover at all.
+Even with all these options, retirees still face out-of-pocket costs for deductibles, copays, and services that Medicare does not cover.
+Understanding these gaps is key to building a healthcare plan that fits your retirement goals.

 Maximize your retirement strategies.
 Grab your FREE retirement guide!